Cheng-qi/MicroexonPredict/readme.md

 ## Introduction
 Microexons are a particular kind of exons with length of less than 30 nucleotides.
 More than 60% of annotated human microexons were found to have high levels of sequence conservation, indicating of potential functions.
 The tool was developed to predict functional microexons using TCA(transfer component analysis) and  KNN(K-Nearest Neighbor) with *k*=5.
 Please refer to our paper *Prediction of Functional Microexons with Transferring Learning* for more details.

+- ExtractedFeatures: Feature extraction source codes, we had packaged these programs as a *jar* in tool/feature_abstract/ExtractedFeature.jar;
+- ModelingAndEvaluating: Including all experimental data, modeling and evaluating codes;
+- Tool: Available complete tool.

 ## Online service
 If you only use this tool to predict Functional Microexons, we also provided a long-term [online service](http://MicroExonsPredict.chengqi.site//onlineSevice).